-Pursuant to section 37(3) of the Companies Law of the Cayman Islands, 2,174,000 shares were bought back in 2020 and the shares bought back were cancelled.
+Pursuant to section 37(3) of the Companies Law of the Cayman Islands, 938,000 shares were repurchased in 2021 and the repurchased shares were cancelled.
 Accordingly, the issued share capital of the Company was reduced by the nominal value of these shares.
-Pursuant to section 37(4) of the Companies Law of the Cayman Islands, an amount equivalent to the par value of the shares cancelled of RMB19,000 was transferred from share premium to the capital redemption reserve.
-The premium paid on the repurchase of the shares of approximately HK\$8,114,000 (equivalent to RMB6,892,000) was charged to share premium.
+Pursuant to section 37(4) of the Companies Law of the Cayman Islands, an amount equivalent to the par value of the shares cancelled of approximately HK\$9,000 (equivalent to approximately RMB8,000) was transferred from share premium to the capital redemption reserve.
+The premium paid on the repurchase of the shares of approximately HK\$3,528,000 (equivalent to approximately RMB2,960,000) was charged to share premium.

 The purchase of the Company's shares during the year was effected by the Directors, pursuant to the mandate from shareholders received at the last annual general meeting, with a view to benefiting shareholders as a whole by enhancing the net asset value per share and earnings per share of the Group.
 Save as disclosed above, neither the Company nor any of its subsidiaries purchased, redeemed or sold any of the Company's listed securities during the year under review.